bugarela/bugarela/README.md

 All of these are things that I'm very interested in and I continually get to share them with my friends at the **[Função](https://github.com/funcao) Research Group** 💜.
-For the first semester of 2024, I'll be teaching formal methods as a temporary lecturer at UDESC.
+Since the start of 2024, I'm teaching formal methods as a temporary lecturer at UDESC.

-I'm Brazillian 🇧🇷, I love it here, and you can find me on our beaches from December to February (yes, that's summer ☀️).
-I'm also a competitive dancer 💃, cat owner 🐈, and casual gamer 🎮.
+I'm Brazillian 🇧🇷, I love it here, and you can find me laying under the sun from December to February (yes, that's summer ☀️).
+I have a beautiful cat, I'm early Gen Z (with some Millenial traces) and I play games sometimes, although I'm really not competitive.